tonsky/tonsky.github.io/_posts/2023-02-24-clojure-sublimed-3.md

 So, client lives inside your code editor, and needs to understand Clojure _before_ it starts communicating with it.
 Meaning, without Clojure runtime.
 Meaning, we had to parse Clojure in Python!

-Things get harder because support for libraries, especially native ones, is not great in Sublime Text.
-Meaning, pure python implementation!
+This is where things get hard because support for libraries, especially native ones, is not great in Sublime Text.
+Meaning, pure Python implementation!

 I was put off by that task for a long time because it felt enormous.
 In the first Clojure Sublimed version, I deduced this information from syntax highlighting (Sublime Text already parses your source code for highlighting, and you can kind of access results of that).
 But this time I wanted to make things right.

 And, in fact, it turned out not to be all that bad!
 Clojure, as any Lisp, _is_ relatively easy to parse.
-This is the whole grammar, more or less:
+This is the entire grammar:

 <figure><img src="./grammar.png"></figure>